lfoliveir4/instagram-clone/README.md

-## Project relating to the 7 week rocketseat omnistack
+## Project relating to the 7 week rocketseat omnistack - InstaRocket

-## Backend developed in nodeJS with MongoDB
+Backend developed in nodeJS with MongoDB